mjoras/sconepro-quic-protocol/draft-joras-sconepro-quic-protocol-alt.md

 normal end to end connection as per usual from RFC 9000.
 Once this is done, the client opportunistically sends a SCONEPRO QUIC packet destined to the same endpoint IP address and port.
 This packet can be be parsed by any SCONEPRO-capable network element on the path.
-A SCONEPRO-capable elements MAY forward these packets in the normal fashion, such that all SCONEPRO-capable devices can see its contents.
-All SCONEPRO-capable elements are able to respond in a similar fashion, by creating their own SCONEPRO QUIC packets and sending it to the SCONEPRO QUIC client matching the IP/port tuple being utilized by the end to end QUIC connection.
+If the Forward Bit is set a SCONEPRO-capable elements MUST forward these packets and send a Alternative Hosts Frame with its own IP address and port number to be used for further communication.
+This can option can be used if more than one SCONEPRO-capable devices might be on path and needs to see the contents.
+All SCONEPRO-capable elements are able to respond to the initial packet in a similar fashion, by creating their own SCONEPRO QUIC packets and sending it to the SCONEPRO QUIC client matching the IP/port tuple being utilized by the end to end QUIC connection.